emilio-devesa/YamahaMediaDownloader/CONTRIBUTING.md

 ```
 ./setup.sh
 ```
-This will:
+This script will:
-- Create and activate a virtual environment
+- Create and activate a Python virtual environment
-- Install dependencies
+- Install all dependencies listed in `requirements.txt`
-- Ask for your Brave and ChromeDriver paths
+- Detect your installed browser (Brave, Chrome, Edge, or Safari)
+- Extract its version and automatically install the correct WebDriver
+- Store the browser path and environment settings in a `.env` file for future runs

-Alternatively, you can set them manually in a `.env` file:
+Alternatively, you can set them manually in a `.env` file.
+For example:
 ```
+BROWSER="brave"
-BRAVE_PATH=/Applications/Brave Browser.app/Contents/MacOS/Brave Browser
+BROWSER_PATH="/Applications/Brave Browser.app/Contents/MacOS/Brave Browser"
-CHROMEDRIVER_PATH=/usr/local/bin/chromedriver
+CHROMEDRIVER_PATH="/usr/local/bin/chromedriver"
 ```

 3. Run the downloader